The 2026 NJ E-Bike Law Just Changed Everything. Here’s What You Need to Know

 By removing clear distinctions between:

-Pedal-assist e-bikes
+Pedal-assist e-bicycle

 Throttle-driven e-motos